The Top 10 Investment Apps of 2022 for Beginners and Everyday Investors

 Looking for a place to put all of your money?
 Stash is an app that embodies its name.
 For a low $3 monthly rate, you can manage a checking account, brokerage account and retirement account all in the same place.
 If you feel like dropping $9 per month, that expands to include two custodial accounts, access to investing materials and a debit card.
 The goal is to consolidate all of your money in one easy-to-manage app.

 Stash is really for beginners.
 Not only is your access to stocks and ETFs limited to 150 blue chip companies and 60 stable ETFs, the ETFs are actually renamed to make them easier to understand.
 Stash aims to teach investing and even offers a coaching feature.
-This holdover from our 2019 list is a big favorite of newbies who want to learn investing in plain, simple English.
+This holdover from our earlier lists is a big favorite of newbies who want to learn investing in plain, simple English.

 To the question “How much money do I need to invest?”
 Acorns answers, “Pocket change.”
 Acorns works by rounding any purchases you make to the nearest dollar, then depositing the difference in an ETF.
 Pick your ETF and watch your holdings grow over time.
 Everything is free until your holdings reach $5,000 – after that, it’s only $1 per month to keep growing your wealth.
 For an additional $1, you’ll gain access to Acorns Later, a tax-advantaged retirement account.

-A new feature of Acorns from last year is “found money,” which rewards purchases for big-name brands with bonus deposits (usually a 5% bonus).
+A new feature of Acorns from the last few year is “found money,” which rewards purchases for big-name brands with bonus deposits (usually a 5% bonus).
 It’s another great “set it and forget it” investing app that adds up your spare change and rewards you for buying.

 Robinhood is the gold standard among investment apps for beginners.
 There are no fees, no restrictions and no hassles in setting up a Robinhood account.
 In fact, the only thing you pay for is the security you’re purchasing.
 Buy stocks, ETFs, cryptocurrency and just about anything else you want to invest in (no bonds or mutual funds, though) – even penny stocks on the OTC markets.
 The app is intuitive, beginner-friendly and easy to use.